Gammer0909/StockMarket/README.md

 ## Stock Market Simulator

-Stock Market Simulator is a little game I made with C#.
+Stock Market Simulator is a simple game where you can buy and sell stocks, and see how much money you have and how much money you've made.
+The game is written in C#.

-It's a very simple game where you can buy and sell stocks, and you can see how much money you have, and how much money you've made.
+### How to Play

-I plan on adding more features to the game, like
+To play the game, simply run the executable file located at `bin\Debug\net7.0\StockMarket.exe`.
+Once the game is running, you can buy and sell stocks by clicking on the corresponding buttons in the GUI.
+You can also view your current balance and the current prices of the stocks.

-1. A backend system connected to Google Sheets (A jank database kinda thing)
+### Future Features

-2. A GUI (Sometime in the future)
+In the future, we plan on adding the following features to the game:

-3. Connection to an actual stock API instead of just randomly generating prices every turn
+1. A backend system connected to Google Sheets, which will allow you to save your progress and view your stats across multiple devices.

-## Installation
+2. A GUI, which will make it easier to interact with the game and view your stats.

-No clue how to install this, I'm not a professional programmer, I just do this for fun.
-If you know how to compile C# code, then you can probably figure it out.
+3. Connection to an actual stock API, which will provide more realistic stock prices and allow you to trade real stocks.

-I think you can just download the .exe file and run it, but I'm not sure.
+### Installation

-(The .exe is in bin\Debug\net7.0\StockMarket.exe)
+To compile and run the code, you will need to have C# installed on your machine.
+Once you have C# installed, you can download the source code and compile it using your preferred IDE or command line tool.